maduhu/interop-functional-tests/run_functional_tests.md

 # Running the Interop Functional Test

 	We have a new and improved means to run the Interop Functional Test.
+This new approach requires no local changes or no installation of any software on your computer.

 ## Dependencies

-	The Interop Functional tests are based on several Java frameworks and therefore requires Java 1.8 to run.
-	Additionally, all of the Interop projects are Apache Maven based for build automation, so Maven is required as well.
-	Git is needed to check out the source code from our GitHub software repository.

-	Now that we can run the functional tests directly on the server, these dependencies are already resolved.
+	Now that we can run the functional tests directly on the server, these dependencies are already resolved and

 ## Functional Tests